 Well, folks, it was a crazy week!
-My son and I arrived in Georgia last Thursday… Our household goods were delivered on Monday and Tuesday, and my husband arrived home on Tuesday night.
+My son and I arrived in Georgia last Thursday.
+Our household goods were delivered on Monday and Tuesday.
+My husband arrived home on Tuesday night.
 Soooo….
 Try It Tuesday is a little late this week, and I’m using a recipe that I wrote up about 2 weeks ago.

 One evening, not too long ago, my dad rustled through the evening paper (yes, he still reads a printed newspaper every night) and suddenly cleared his throat.
 “Maybe you could try one of these for Try It Tuesday,” he said, handing me a page from the paper and raising a hopeful eyebrow.
 The title of this particular recipe section was “Scrumptious Ways to Eat Apples for Dessert,” and really, at this time of year, who could refuse such a request?

-So, this week, I gave the Dutch Apple Pie Cookies recipe a try.
+So I gave the Dutch Apple Pie Cookies recipe a try.
 In the original recipe, the streusel had oats, making it more of a crisp to my way of thinking, and I did have to modify it since anything containing oats makes this pregnant lady really sick.
-In any case, here’s the recipe that was printed in a recent edition of the Butler Eagle (sorry, I don’t have the date… I didn’t realize it wasn’t printed at the corner of the pages), which listed the author as Lovely Little Kitchen.
+In any case, here’s the recipe that was printed in a recent edition of the Butler Eagle, which listed the author as Lovely Little Kitchen.
 I am only including the part of the recipe that I used.
 I will include my recipe for streusel topping below the directions.

 1 roll of refrigerated pie dough

 5 small Granny Smith apples, peeled, cored, and diced finely

 2 tablespoons lemon juice